BenTheElder/old-site/blog/rust-hotswap.md

 I've been learning it off and on for a while now, and I'm quite happy to see the breaking changes slow down.
-As part of learning rust i've played around implementing things that would be normally done in c or c++;
+As part of learning rust I've played around implementing things that would be normally done in c or c++;
 one of those is the old trick of hot-swapping code by reloading a shared library at runtime.